 In 2006 the Basic course on Regulations and Organisation for clinical investigators (BROK) was set up - a joint initiative of the eight university medical centres (UMCs) in the Netherlands.
 In accordance with national agreements, clinical investigators working for the UMCs are obliged to follow the BROK® course and obtain the corresponding certificate.
 The final qualifications for BROK® can be found here on the NFU website.

 The eBROK® training course has been accredited by ABAN/ABFE and represents 15 credits.
+For students and promovendi the e-BROK® course (provided that the exam has passed satisfactory) is good for 1,5 EC (ECTS) points.
 All those who have passed the BROK® examination will be entered into the BROK® register which can be found here.
 The regulations stipulate that a BROK® certificate is valid for 4 years, after which a re-certification course must be followed to obtain an extension.
 Thousands of investigators are now listed in the BROK® register: professors, PhD students, project leaders, research coordinators and research nurses.
 Paramedics such as biomedical scientists, psychologists and epidemiologists do the training course as well.
 The BROK® training course is also open to staff of institutions which the UMCs collaborate with, and the Association of Top Clinical Teaching Hospitals (STZ) has been represented in the national BROK® committee for several years now as well.

 What distinguishes BROK® from a GCP training course?